tf4ong/yolov3-tf2-sort/README.md

 rudimentary data association and state estimation techniques.
 - Produces object identities on the fly and tracks them
 - Initiatially described in [this paper](https://arxiv.org/abs/1602.00763)
-- Greatly depends on detection Quality
+- Greatly depends on detection quality
 - Handles detection lost during occlusions and Yolov3 failures
 ##### RFID_Matching
 Customed writted script for track reassocation and RFID assignment